 Provides instruction and practice for advanced administrative support skills in the medical office.
-Topics include: payroll, banking, fee schedules, credit and collections, patient and insurance billing, bookkeeping, coding, and professional communication.
+Topics include: payroll, banking, fee schedules, credit and collections, patient and insurance billing, bookkeeping, and coding.
+This course is the second in a three-part series for the Associate of Applied Science degree in Administrative Support or Medical Assisting.
+It is also required for the certificate of proficiency in Medical Assisting.